Friends of Scouting

 - Our Service Center and camping facilities in top condition

-- Our promise of a quality Scouting experience to your son and others in Scouting
+- Our promise of a quality Scouting experience to your son and daughter and others in Scouting

 Help keep scouting strong in the Texas and Oklahoma panhandles by participating as a Friend of Scouting.

 Our Money Comes From…21% Friends of Scouting Campaign